jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 Let's now install the Install the **AWS CLI** tool.
 AWS provides installers for either [Mac, Windows or Linux](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html).

-Once it's installed open a **terminal** and type the following to confirrm the cli was successfully installed.
+Once it's installed open a **terminal** and type the following to confirm the cli was successfully installed.

 ```
 aws -- version